thelivingdead/StatesCapitalQuizGamebeginners/README.md

 # StatesCapitalQuizGamebeginners
 ## State's Capital Quiz Game for beginners

-Generic Quiz Game using languages (HTML/CSS/Js)
+Generic Quiz Game using languages (HTML/CSS/JavaScript)

-User have to choose one right answer from 4 options and total number of questions are 10.
+User have to choose 1 right answer from 4 options and total number of questions are 10.

 https://thelivingdead.github.io/StatesCapitalQuizGamebeginners/